Skip to Main Content

 Sentinel node biopsy involves:

 If the sentinel node biopsy finds evidence that cancer has spread, the next diagnostic step is to find out how far it has spread.
 To do this, the doctor performs a procedure called an axillary lymphadenectomy, which partially or completely removes the lymph nodes in the armpit beside the affected breast (called axillary lymph nodes).
-It may require a hospital stay of 1 - 2 days.

 Once the lymph nodes are removed, they are analyzed to determine whether subsequent treatment needs to be more or less aggressive: